 Why?
 My book shows how the Voting Rights act of 1965 was made possible.
 Berman’s book tells how the Voting Rights Act was destroyed.

-“Shelby” is the June 2013 Supreme Court decision that cut the heart out of the Voting Rights Act of 1965.
+“Shelby” (as in, Shelby County, Alabama) is the June 2013 Supreme Court decision that cut the heart out of the Voting Rights Act of 1965.
 Berman shows in careful detail how this decision came about.
 (I didn’t read those parts, but I know they’re there.)

 The last chapter is about good ole NC and the NAACP’s Rev. William Barber and the Moral Monday protests in 2013.
 I was one of nearly a thousand who got arrested in that classically nonviolent “uprising,” and weren’t those the Good Old Days??